coa-project/coa-project.github.io/index.md

 cf.get(where=['usa'], what='daily', which='recovered',output='pandas')
 ```

-PyCoA works currently inside `Jupyter` notebook, over a local install or on online platforms such as [`Google Colab`](https://colab.research.google.com/).
+`PyCoA` works currently inside `Jupyter` notebook, over a local install or on online platforms such as <a href="https://colab.research.google.com/">Google Colab</a>.

 Demo code is available as a <a href="https://github.com/coa-project/coabook/blob/master/demo_pycoa.ipynb" target=_blank >notebook on GitHub</a> or directly as <a href="https://colab.research.google.com/github/coa-project/coabook/blob/master/demo_pycoa.ipynb">Google Colab notebook</a>.